jacksund/simmate/docs/getting_started/_Integrate_with_Prefect_and_Dask.md

     - Copy the created key
     - set your Prefect backend with the command `prefect backend cloud`
     - tell Prefect your key with the command `prefect auth login --key example_key_h123j2jfk`
-5. Register all Simmate workflows with Prefect using the command `simmate workflow-engine setup-cloud`
+5. Register all Simmate workflows with Prefect using the command `simmate engine setup-cloud`
 6. Test that Prefect is configured properly with the following steps (this will run the workflow locally):
     - run the command `prefect agent local start` (note that this will run endlessly and submit all workflows in parallel. use `crtl+C` to stop)
     - in a separate terminal, rerun our workflow from tutorial 2 with `run-cloud` instead of `run` (so `simmate workflows run-cloud relaxation_mit POSCAR`)
 7. Set up your computational resources using Dask (and if needed, Dask JobQueue).
-There are MANY options for this, which are covered in the [`simmate.workflow_engine`](https://github.com/jacksund/simmate/tree/main/src/simmate/workflow_engine) module.
+There are MANY options for this, which are covered in the [`simmate.engine`](https://github.com/jacksund/simmate/tree/main/src/simmate/engine) module.
 Take the time to read the documentation here.
 But as an example, we'll set up a SLURM cluster and then link it to a Prefect agent.
 Note, if you want to run workflows with commands like `mpirun -n 18 vasp_std > vasp.out`, then limit the Dask worker to one core while having the SLURM job request more cores.
 The resulting python script will look something like this:
 ```python
 # --------------------------------------------------------------------------------------